KMLE: Ownership changes

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

 HD Radio

 KMLE broadcasts in the HD Radio format.
 The main signal is a simulcast of KMLE's country music programming.
 At first, the HD2 signal carried Tim and Willy's Classic Country.
 Tim and Willy were terminated from the radio station during the summer of 2012.
 The HD2 subchannel now carries "Country Thunder."
 In November and December, it switches to all-Christmas music, with only a few public service announcements per hour and no commercials.

 On February 23, 2022, KMLE added The Bet to its HD3 subchannel.

+On February 26, 2026, KMLE-HD3 and K257CD became the exclusive home of KAJM's rhythmic AC format, branded as "Mega 99.3".
+KAJM began running a loop directing listeners to KMLE-HD3/K257CD.